An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Deutsch's thought experiment

 \section{Deutsch's thought experiment}

-In 1985, modifying the Wigner's friend paradox described in Section~\ref{sec:Wigner's friend}, Deutsch~\cite{Deu85} proposed a thought experiment, which can, in principle, determine whether the observation by the observer $\mathcal{F}$ can lead to the reduction of state vector of the system $\mathcal{S}$ prepared initially in the state $\ket{+}$.
-In this paper, we make an analysis of Deutsch's thought experiment in the framework of quantum mechanics based on the principle of typicality.
+In 1985, modifying the Wigner's friend paradox, which is described in Section~\ref{sec:Wigner's friend} of this paper, Deutsch~\cite{Deu85} proposed a thought experiment which can, in principle, determine whether the observation by the observer $\mathcal{F}$ can lead to the reduction of state vector of the system $\mathcal{S}$ prepared initially in the state $\ket{+}$.
+In what follows, we make an analysis of Deutsch's thought experiment in the framework of quantum mechanics based on the principle of typicality.
 Actually, in this paper, we study a well-known variant of this thought experiment, which is a simplification of the technique used in Frauchiger and Renner~\cite{FR18}.
 We call this variant just \emph{Deutsch's thought experiment}.

 In this section, we review Deutsch's thought experiment in the terminology of the conventional quantum mechanics.
 In the setting of Deutsch's thought experiment, we consider a single qubit system $\mathcal{S}$ and two observers $\mathcal{F}$ and $\mathcal{D}$, as in the original Wigner's friend paradox described in Section~\ref{sec:Wigner's friend}.
 The observer $\mathcal{F}$ performs a measurement $\mathcal{M}^\mathcal{F}$ over the system $\mathcal{S}$ in the exactly same manner as in the Wigner's friend paradox.
-However, in Deutsch's thought experiment~\cite{Deu85}, the observer $\mathcal{D}$ performs a measurement over the composite system $\mathcal{S}+\mathcal{F}$, and not over the observer $\mathcal{F}$ only, unlike in the case of the original Wigner's friend paradox.
+However, in Deutsch's thought experiment~\cite{Deu85}, the observer $\mathcal{D}$ performs a measurement over the composite system $\mathcal{S}+\mathcal{F}$, and not over the observer $\mathcal{F}$ only, like in the case of the original Wigner's friend paradox.
 For completeness and clarity, in what follows, we describe Deutsch's thought experiment from scratch.

 Consider a single qubit system $\mathcal{S}$ with state space $\mathcal{H}_\mathcal{S}$.
 An observer $\mathcal{F}$ performs a measurement $\mathcal{M}^\mathcal{F}$ described by the measurement operators $\{M^{\mathcal{F}}_0,M^{\mathcal{F}}_1\}$ over the system $\mathcal{S}$ (according to Postulate~\ref{Born-rule}), where